Blossom End Rot – What It Is and How To Fix It

 1. Check the pH Level of Your Soil

 It’s best to check the pH level of your soil before planting.
-There are gadgets present which can instantly check the level of your soil.
+There are gadgets present that can instantly check the level of your soil.

-You should try the following simple DIY method (shown below) that you can do using simple household items that can be found in any home.
+You should try the simple DIY method (shown below) that you can use using simple household items found in any home.

 Remember, the perfect soil pH level is 6.5.